Flight Price Tracker Websites: How They Work and How They Save You Money Flight Price Tracker Websites: How They Work and How They Save You Money

 Google Flights

-Setting the benchmark for ease of use and functionality, Google Flights has become many travelers' go-to flight search tool.
-Tracking across multiple dates, destinations, and cabins, Google Flight Tracker lets you track individual airlines or alliances, choose the number of stops, select layover airports, flight duration, and more.
+At the top of the list for ease of use and functionality, Google Flights has become many travelers' go-to flight search tool.
+Tracking across multiple dates, destinations, and cabins, Google Flights lets you track individual airlines or alliances, choose the number of stops, select layover airports, flight duration, and more.

-To track prices for your flight, fill out the information for your departing and arriving airports, dates, and number of people in your party.
-Use the drop-down menus to select any other details that we mentioned above.
+To track flight prices, fill out the information for your departing and arriving airports, dates, and number of people in your party.
+Use the drop-down menus to filter by any other details that we mentioned above.
 Then, toggle the “track prices” button.
 You will receive emails any time your flight price changes.

 KAYAK